ChrisChasm/prayers/README.txt

 Authorized users can track and manage prayer requests via a custom admin page.
 They can approve requests, mark them as answered as well as look at several other pieces of information stored with each request like geolocation data (displayable on a frontend map).

-This plugin also provides JSON feeds for other services to consume and requires the [WP REST API](https://wordpress.org/plugins/rest-api/) be installed and activated first.
+This plugin also provides JSON feeds for other services to consume and requires the WP REST API (https://wordpress.org/plugins/rest-api/) be installed and activated first.
 You can access the Feeds through the Prayer admin menu.

 == Installation ==
 Download echo into your /wp-content/plugins directory.
+Navigate to Plugins and activate Echo.
+Upon activation, the plugin will create a new passwordless user named Echo to associate frontend submissions with.

 == Frequently Asked Questions ==
 Q: Are there shortcodes available?